 Obesity makes arthritis worse.
 Read this update from the Arthritis Foundation.

 Report shows 20 conditions with the highest total inpatient costs in 2017.
 Consumers can calculate the 2017 average cost (a convenience not provided in this report, unfortunately) for more than 20 conditions.
-For example, the average cost per stay for osteoarthritis calculates to about $15,900.
+For example, the average cost per stay for osteoarthritis calculates to about $15,900 (2017 dollars).
 The average cost per stay for a liveborn (newborn) calculates to about $4,000.
 Conditions include septicemia, osteoarthritis, spondylosis, newborn baby, acute myocardial infarction (heart attack), heart failure, coronary atherosclerosis, stroke, diabetes with complications, COPD, pneumonia, hip fracture, depression (using Medicaid data), obesity, and more.
 Breakouts are shown for Medicare, Medicaid, and private payer cases.
 Prices or charges will be higher.
 Statistical Brief #261 National Inpatient Hospital Costs: The Most Expensive Conditions by Payer, 2017 from Healthcare Cost and Utilization Project (HCUP), AHRQ July 2020.

 USnews.com lists eleven best hospitals in the rheumatology rankings for 2022-2023.
 Hospitals were identified by using reputation scores only, from 2020, 2021 and 2022 surveys of rheumatology specialists in this US News & World Report list.
 Top of the list: Johns Hopkins (Baltimore) and Cleveland Clinic.
 Updated July 2022.

 How much does outpatient surgery cost in Vermont?
 To find 2022 prices (the most recent available), see Section called Pricing of Common Services at Community Hospitals.